Ravana

 Ravana (रावण) is the principal antagonist of the ancient Hindu epic Ramayana and its several other versions.
 He is traditionally depicted as a ten-headed rakshasa (demon) king of Lanka.
 In the Ramayana, Ravana is described as the eldest son of sage Vishrava and Kaikasi.
 He abducted Rama's wife, Sita, and took her to his kingdom of Lanka, where he held her in the Ashoka Vatika.
 Rama, with the support of vanara King Sugriva and his army of vanaras, launched a rescue operation for Sita against Ravana in Lanka.
 Ravana was subsequently slain, and Rama rescued his beloved wife Sita.
+His epic defeat is celebrated yearly by burning a large effigy, depicting the ten-headed Ravana, during the Hindu festival of Dussehra.

 Ravana was well-versed in the six shastras and the four Vedas, including the Shiva Tandava Stotra.
-Ravana is also considered to be the most revered devotee of Shiva.
+Ravana is also considered to be an ardent devotee of Shiva.
 Images of Ravana are often seen associated with Shiva at temples.
 He also appears in the Buddhist Mahayana text Laṅkāvatāra Sūtra, in Buddhist Jatakas, as well as in Jain Ramayanas.
 In Vaishnava scriptures, he is depicted as one of Vishnu's cursed doorkeepers.